Proton Synchrotron Origin of the Very High Energy Emission of GRB 190114C: Additional radiative processes

+{ This shows that an electron-IC model for explaining the MAGIC observations requires small $\epsilon_B$, in contrast to a proton synchrotron model.}

+Also as depicted in figure \ref{fig:PS_vs_IC}, it is evident that the proton-synchrotron process gains significance when $\epsilon_p$ is large.

-However, within the framework of the proton-synchrotron model, for the parameters we considered to explain the data of GRB 190114C in the section \ref{best fit}, the energy peak flux of the IC spectrum is around $\sim 40$~TeV (90 s) and $\sim 21$~TeV (120 s) with the specific flux of $\sim 8.3 \times 10^{-10}$~ergs~cm$^{-2}$~s (90~s) and $\sim6.2\times 10^{-10}$~ergs~cm$^{-2}$~s (120~s), respectively.
-The expected contribution from the inverse Compton scattering process is shown in Figures \ref{fig:xie = xip graphs}, \ref{fig:xie neq xip graphs} and \ref{fig:two graphs}, corresponding to the three models we presented.
-These figures show that the IC component is always subdominant with respect to the proton synchrotron component in the TeV band.
+However, within the framework of the proton-synchrotron model, for the parameters we considered to explain the data of GRB 190114C in the section \ref{best fit}, the energy peak flux of the electron-IC spectrum is around $\sim 40$~TeV (90 s) and $\sim 21$~TeV (120 s) with the specific flux of $\sim 8.3 \times 10^{-10}$~ergs~cm$^{-2}$~s (90~s) and $\sim6.2\times 10^{-10}$~ergs~cm$^{-2}$~s (120~s), respectively.
+The expected contribution from the electron-inverse Compton scattering process is shown in Figures \ref{fig:xie = xip graphs}, \ref{fig:xie neq xip graphs} and \ref{fig:two graphs}, corresponding to the three models we presented.
+These figures show that the {electron-IC component} is always subdominant with respect to the proton synchrotron component in the TeV band.
 This was expected since our model requires $\epsilon_{B} \gg \epsilon_e$, resulting in a strong suppression of the SSC component.
-Thus it states that our model presents an alternative to the IC component models, as suggested by \cite{Derishev:2021ivd}.
+Thus it states that our model presents an alternative to the electron-IC component models, as suggested by \cite{Derishev:2021ivd}.